nuancedtire/notes/content/msra/Respiratory/Asbestosis.md

 - Asymptomatic for 20-30 years post-exposure
 - Progressive shortness of breath and hypoxaemia (initially with exercise, later at rest)
 - Possible benign unilateral pleural effusion before fibrosis
-- Cough, wheezing, and sputum production are typically not present
+- [[Cough]], wheezing, and sputum production are typically not present

 ### Diagnosis
 - Based on asbestos exposure history and imaging findings